-- 1. The property is held by the NSW Police Force and was seized by members of the NSW Police Force on 10 January 2023 after police had cause to search vehicle DXL83Q. - 2.
-The person in possession of the property at the time it was seized failed to provide police with evidence supporting the legitimacy of the source of the property and police subsequently formed the view that this person committed an offence pursuant to section 193C(1) of the Crimes Act 1900. - 3.
-The Commission is reasonably satisfied the property is an interest in property: - (a) of a person suspected of engaging in serious crime related activity; - (b) suspected of being serious crime derived property because of serious crime related activity; and/or - (c) suspected of being an available interest relating to serious crime use property within the meaning of the Act.
+- 1. On 19 December 2022, NSW Police attended 2/45 Iron Street, North Parramatta NSW 2141 (North Parramatta property) in response to an emergency call made reporting a fire at the North Parramatta property.
+Following the extinguishment of the fire, NSW Police Force commenced a search of the North Parramatta property.
+Police established a crime scene and located several items consistent with drug manufacturing and also located and seized cash in the approximate amount of \$92,965 AUD.
+The property is held by Police pursuant to the Law Enforcement (Powers and Responsibilities) Act 2002 - 2.
+The Commission is reasonably satisfied the property is an interest in property: - (a) of a person suspected of engaging in serious crime related activity; and/or - (b) suspected of being serious crime derived property because of serious crime related activity; and/or - (c) an interest in property suspected of being an available interest relating to serious crime use property within the meaning of the Act.

-Pursuant to section 21A of the Act, a dispute claim in relation to this assets forfeiture notice may be made within 60 days of the publication of the notice and pursuant to section 21G of the Act, and MUST:
+Pursuant to section 21A of the Act, a dispute claim in relation to this assets forfeiture notice may be made within 60 days of the publication of this notice, and pursuant to section 21G of the Act, MUST:

-- 1. be made in writing to the Commission by post to 453-463 Kent Street, Sydney, NSW or by e-mail to AFNdisputes@crimecommission.nsw.gov.au; and - 2. include the following information: - (a) the name, date of birth and address of the person making the claim (the claimant). - (b) the basis of the claim, including the following and evidence, if any, supporting the following - - (i) a description of the claimant's interest in the property, - (ii) how the interest in the property was acquired, - (iii) why the interest in the property is not illegally acquired property, - (c) a statutory declaration supporting the information in the claim.
+- 1. be made in writing to the Commission by post to 453-463 Kent Street, Sydney, NSW or by e-mail to AFNdisputes@crimecommission.nsw.gov.au; and - 2. include the following information: - (a) the name, date of birth and address of the person making the claim (the claimant), - (b) the basis of the claim, including the following and evidence, if any, supporting the following- - (i) a description of the claimant's interest in the property, - (ii) how the interest in the property was acquired, - (iii) why the interest in the property is not illegally acquired property, - (c) a statutory declaration supporting the information in the claim.

-Unless a dispute claim is made to the Commission by 8 August 2023, this assets forfeiture notice takes effect.
+Unless a dispute claim is made to the Commission by 29 August 2023 (i.e. within 60 days of the publication of this notice), this assets forfeiture notice takes effect immediately.

-7 June 2023
+19 June 2023

-Peter Bodor KC Assistant Commissioner New South Wales Crime Commission
+Peter Bodor KC Assistant Commissioner (Legal) New South Wales Crime Commission